Udgin/blog/blog.md

 sudo apt-get install libunwind8
 ```

 to actually run my service on remote server - Ubuntu 16.04 x64.
 There was the next error: `Failed to load libcoreclr.so libunwind.so.8 cannot open shared object file”` without this library.
-Please find more details [here](http://www.stevenmarkford.com/dotnet-core-failed-to-load-libcoreclr-so-libunwind-so-8-cannot-open-shared-object-file-on-ubuntu/).

 Also project.json is set up to build self-contained application: